 The main castle gate was directed to the north-west and reinforced by two semicircular towers, a portcullis and a drawbridge.
 It was connected with a defensive wall surrounding the entire castle with a shape similar to a triangle.
 Inside there was the aforementioned three-story building of the great hall with the Ely Tower, and next to the private living quarters of the castle lord.
 Medieval documents contain references to other rooms and buildings: the chambers of the constable and the tax collector, the chapel, the treasury, the kitchen, and the stables.
 The well was described as being 9 meters deep.

 Currently in Brecon you can see a mound with relics of the oldest part of the castle, located in the gardens of the bishop’s palace.
 In the area of the contemporary hotel there is a fragment of a great hall with a tower standing next to it and a section of the defensive wall constituting the outer wall of the building.
 The castle itself can be visited independently of the hotel.
+The town fortifications have only been partially preserved in the southern part of the former circuit, together with the relics of two towers.

 Lindsay E., The castles of Wales, London 1998.